One solution to Camera Screw

 - In the Metal Gear Solid series, Metal Gear Solid 2 and Metal Gear Solid 3 added the ability to precision-aim firearms in this mode.
 It is also possible to engage this mode during some cutscenes.

-- World maps in Mario Party and New Super Mario Bros. have a button that enables the player to scan the board without moving their piece/character.
+- World maps in Mario Party and New Super Mario Bros. have a button that enables the player to scan the board without moving his piece/character.

-- Super Mario 64, and Super Mario Sunshine, the latter allowing the player to aim FLUDD's spray nozzle at targets.
+- Super Mario 64 and Super Mario Sunshine have this, the latter allowing the player to aim FLUDD's spray nozzle at targets.